rixx/books.rixx.de/data/reviews/ann-leckie/ancillary-mercy/index.md

   rating: 5
 ---

 Wow!
 A worthy ending to the **Imperial Radch** trilogy ba Ann Leckie.
-The actions and decisions of the previous volumes find their somewhat logical conclusion in a complicated struggle for independence in an empire that has pretty much forgotten what independence even is.
+The actions and decisions of the previous volumes find their somewhat logical conclusion in a complicated struggle for independence in an empire that has forgotten what independence even is.
 This book was a truly amazing mix of fast-paced action (lots of fun and creativitiy in there, too), and deep, deep character development.
-This series hit my tastes in pretty much every way, balancing action, character development, humor, serious issues of personal growth, society, and politics.
+This series hit my tastes in every way, balancing action, character development, humor, serious issues of personal growth, society, and politics.
 Wow.